-1 Introduction and outline 1
+1 Introduction 1

-2 Logical Integrity (first version) 3
+2 Logical Integrity (first version) 4

-3 Maximize Presupposition! and related phenomena 8
+3 Maximize Presupposition! and related phenomena 10

-4 Mandatory implicatures 18
+4 Mandatory implicatures 19

-5 Logical Integrity (final version) 26
+5 Logical Integrity (final version) 28

-6 Loose ends and open problems 28
+6 Loose ends and open problems 30

-7 Conclusion 31
+7 Conclusion 33

-1 Introduction and outline
+1 Introduction

 In this study a novel generalization, labeled Logical Integrity (hf.
-LI), pertaining to a fairly broad subclass of acceptability judgments is put forth and its predictions traced.
-The generalization is built with the following statement at its core, formulated pro tem at the utterance-level.
+LI), is put forth which yields a unified account of some fairly broad class of acceptability judgments.
+The generalization is built with the following statement at its core, stated pro tem at the speech-act level.

-(1) A sentence φ must not be used in context C if it has at least one alternative ψ such that (i) φ does not logically entail ψ , and (ii) φ contextually entails ψ in C.1
+(1) LI's core condition.
+A sentence φ must not be uttered in context C if it has an alternative ψ such that (i) φ contextually entails ψ in C, but (ii) φ does not logically entail ψ .